-As I say, it’s very personal, and I find it is impossible to make really solid deck recommendations.
-Instead, for those of you who are seeking a new deck, I offer a range of questions to consider when browsing the tarot shelves:
+You get the picture – it’s very personal!
+I find it is impossible to make solid deck recommendations.
+Instead, for those of you who are seeking a new deck, I offer a range of questions to consider when browsing the tarot shelves.

 Does the artwork speak to me?

 For most people, this is the key factor in choosing a deck.
 For most of us (not all, mind – some read without looking at the card, and there are certainly blind and visually impaired readers), tarot is a visual tool.
 It is in the images on the cards that we find the stories, the symbols, the clues to interpretation.

 It’s important to feel that the images and general artwork style resonates for you.
 For example, I’m personally drawn to vivid colours, and I also enjoy quite abstract imagery, where pictures are more symbolic than figurative.
 You may find you like sparse line drawings, or watercolours, or digigtal collage, or some other style entirely.